RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

 ocp4-worker3.%node-network-domain%  Ready    worker   38m   v1.22.0-rc.0+a44d0f0
 ~~~

-If you do not see **three** masters and **three** workers listed in your output, you may need to approve the CSR requests, note that you only need to do this if you're missing nodes, but it won't harm to run this regardless ("No resources found" is a completely normal response here):
+If you do **NOT** see **three** masters and **three** workers listed in your output, you may need to approve the CSR requests, again, note that <u>you only need to do this if you're missing nodes</u>, but it won't harm to run this regardless (you'll see "No resources found" if the CSR's are already approved and do not need to approve them manually):

 ```execute
 for csr in $(oc get csr | awk '/Pending/ {print $1}'); \